Big Cove Church’s Vision is “To Be Disciples Who Make Disciples!”

-We also affirm “the priesthood of all believers.”
-Children, youth, men, and women are encouraged to participate in every area – worship, government and ministry – as demonstrated by Jesus himself.
+In our church we additionally affirm “the priesthood of all believers.”
+Children, youth, men, and women are all encouraged to participate in every area – worship, government and ministry – as demonstrated by Jesus himself.

 To become a member of the church, one enters a covenant relationship, a two-way partnership built on trust, belief, and shared ministry.
-One must profess a belief and trust in Jesus Christ as our forgiving Savior and be baptized.
+One must profess a belief and trust in Jesus Christ and be baptized.
 We recognize baptisms from other denominations and do not re-baptize.

 Our congregation is a casual, informal mix of young and old, “cradle-born Presbyterians” and people new to the faith, Democrats, Libertarians, and Republicans, engineers and homemakers, married couples and single/divorced people, and is open to anyone seeking to know the love of God through Jesus Christ.